Personal Loans For Bad Credit Online: Credit Score & Loan

 Five pieces of information are used by FICO to determine your credit score: 35% payment background, 30% payments due, 15% credit history duration, 10% new credit,10% credit mix.

 Your score will decrease if you fall short in one or more of these categories regarding your finances.
 For instance, since your payment history accounts for the majority of your score, a history of late payments will have a significant negative impact on your score.
-A low minimum credit score can be brought on by things like bankruptcies, foreclosures, and having excessive debt in comparison to your income.

 If you have bad credit, your score in most scoring models is likely to fall somewhere between 300 and 579.
 Bad credit can be a result of not having time or opportunity to build your credit, financial missteps – such as missing payments or high credit debt in relation to income – or perhaps being the victim of a loan for bad credit scam or identity theft.